 - You have lung or breathing problems, including asthma, bronchitis or emphysema

-Benzocaine 2018 FDA Warning
+2018 FDA Teething Warning

 The FDA urged manufacturers of over-the-counter oral benzocaine products to add warnings to their label about methemoglobinemia.
-The agency urged label changes that also directed that the products not be used for teething or for any reason in children younger than 2.
+The agency urged label changes that also directed the products not be used for teething or for any reason in children younger than 2.

-Alternatives to Benzocaine for Teething Pain
+Alternatives for Teething Pain

 The FDA says the risks outweigh any potential benefits of using benzocaine to treat teething pain in children under 2.
 The agency suggests following the recommendations of the American Academy of Pediatrics instead.

 The academy says to gently rub or massage the child’s gums with your finger.
 You can also give the child a firm, rubber teething ring.
 The academy says frozen teething rings get too hard and can cause more harm than good.

 The academy also recommends against using teething tablets that contain the plant poison belladonna.

 Please seek the advice of a medical professional before making health care decisions.